Tech-at-DU/React-Redux-Timers-Tutorial/P11-Persisting-Timers/readme.md

     1. Load and save state between the Store and Local Storage
     1. Throttle the save to local storage to improve performance

-Our timers are working, they're styled and looking fly, but they still don't quite do one thing yet: persist!
+Your timers are working, they're styled and looking fly, but they still don't quite do one thing yet: persist!
 If you refresh the page, or open a new tab on `localhost`, the timers disappear.

 In this last chapter, we'll fix that by persisting the timers with local storage.